 In the guide below, we’ll take a closer look at the average teacher salary in each of the 50 states.

-Keep in mind that teacher salaries vary not just from state to state, but also within districts and schools themselves.
-In some cases, a teacher’s salary may be based on years of experience, level of education, or the size of the district.
+Keep in mind that teacher salaries vary not just from state to state, but also within school districts and individual schools themselves.
+In some cases, a teacher’s salary may be based on years of prior experience, level of education, or the size of the district.
 The salary range can also vary depending on which grade or subject you teach (i.e. teachers at elementary and secondary schools may earn differently than high school teachers, or a high school math teacher may make a different amount than a PE coach).

 Without further ado, let’s take a look at the average teacher salaries in each state at public schools.